Why I’ll Always Return to India.

 India has startled and mesmerized travelers since the first wanderers crossed the Indus River sometime in pre-history.
 It’s the land of the Rishi’s, the Vedas, the opulent rajas, Ayurveda, and the terrifyingly sublimely alien Hindu pantheon.

 Mathematics, astronomy, philosophy, and medicine are all said to have been birthed within the archaic recesses of this land.
-Love it or despise it (and there always seem to be two very distinct camps), India has left an indelible mark on civilization and all those who have walked her streets.
+Love it or despise it (and there always seems to be two very distinct camps), India's left an indelible mark on civilization and all those who have walked her streets.

 But for such a profound cultural contribution, India remains a mystery.